It’s easier than ever to transfer to the No. 1 regional university in the South.

-We’ve curated this application specifically for students who are transferring to Rollins from another college or university.
+We’ve curated this application specifically for domestic students who are transferring to Rollins from another college or university.
 From requirements and deadlines to ways to apply, you’ll find everything you need to complete your Rollins application.

 Requirements for Transfer Applicants